-Even before graduation from Meredith, accounting major Nicole Ortega, ’17, was in the enviable position of choosing from multiple job offers.
+Even before graduation from Meredith, Nicole Ortega, ’17, was in the enviable position of choosing from multiple job offers.
 She chose to accept a position as financial analyst for Cisco – and credits the School of Business’ “Career Tool Kit” with preparing her for job interviews.

 “Students are required to create a resume, land an internship, participate in a mock interview, and more.
 Having these tools prior to my job search really prepared me to land this great opportunity with Cisco,” said Nicole.